ThinkDataEd/curriculum/docs/unit3/lesson15.md

 ###**Lesson:**
-1. *Entrance Ticket:* What are some of the data collection methods we have learned about so far in this unit? <span style="color:grey">***We have learned about experiments, observational studies, surveys, and getting data from a URL (in [Lab 3B](lab3b.md)).***</span>
+1. *Entrance Ticket:* What are some of the data collection methods we have learned about so far in this unit? <span style="color:grey">***Answer: We have learned about experiments, observational studies, surveys, and getting data from a URL (in [Lab 3B](lab3b.md)).***</span>

 2. Inform students that, in this lesson, they will be introduced to another data collection method